eciii/pkdb/GNOME Keyring and co.md

 ---

-I'm getting an error when I try to use `secret-tool` in Audi.
+I'm getting an error when I try to use `secret-tool`.
 The error is described in this [SE post](https://unix.stackexchange.com/questions/473528/how-do-you-enable-the-secret-tool-command-backed-by-gnome-keyring-libsecret-an).
 As a solution I think the following should work:

 - Create a _custom_ keyring for root (i.e not the default login keyring)
-- Users of the `automation` group should be able to access the keyring with a combination of `sudo` and `dbus-send`.
+- Users of a given group should be able to access the keyring with a combination of `sudo` and `dbus-send`.